bhuwanchettri2004-coder/ELECTROMAGNETIC--ASSIGNMENT/README.md

 #  Electromagnetic Theory Library (C++)

-A comprehensive *C++ Electromagnetic Theory library* that numerically implements the *fundamental laws of electromagnetism* and visualizes their physical behavior using graphical plots.
+A comprehensive *C++ Electromagnetic Theory library* that numerically implements the *fundamental laws of electromagnetism* and visualizes their physical behavior .
 This project bridges *theoretical electromagnetism* with *computational physics*.

 -----
 ##  AIM

-The aim of this project is to design and develop a modular *Electromagnetic Theory library in C++* that numerically implements the fundamental laws of electromagnetism—*Coulomb’s Law, Gauss’s Law, Biot–Savart Law, and Maxwell’s Equations (1D, 2D, and 3D)*—and to visualize their behavior through computational simulations and graphs.
+The aim of this project is to design and develop a modular *Electromagnetic Theory library in C++* that numerically implements the fundamental laws of electromagnetism—*Coulomb’s Law, Gauss’s Law, Biot–Savart Law, and Maxwell’s Equations (1D, 2D, and 3D)*—and to visualize their behavior through computational simulations .

 ------
 ##  FEATURES

 ✔ Modular C++ library design
 ✔ Numerical implementation of EM laws
 ✔ 1D, 2D, and 3D Maxwell equation solvers
-✔ Graphical visualization using *gnuplot*
 ✔ Clean, academic, and extendable structure

 ------